 Each of our meals meets at least one-third of the daily recommended dietary allowances for males 51+ years of age.
 Our registered dietitians review the nutritional analysis before finalizing the menus for committee review.
 The sodium content of the meals does not exceed 1,000 milligrams on average.
 No salt is added during preparation, and salt-free products (such as frozen vegetables rather than canned) are used as much as possible.

-For clients monitoring their sugar intake, we offer a special diet meal that contains no concentrated sweets.
+For clients monitoring their sugar intake, our meals contains no concentrated sweets.

 Our cooks take pride in their work and are very good at coming up with creative ways to add flavor to our meals without adding salt or fat.
 The fat content is generally 20 grams or less per meal.
 The kitchen staff and dietitians monitor the meals for flavor, tenderness, and appearance on a daily basis.
 The option of milk (low fat, skim, chocolate) or Vitamin D fortified orange juice is given to each client.